awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Managing.Backtrack.md

 + You can explore earlier data changes\.
 You can repeatedly backtrack a DB cluster back and forth in time to help determine when a particular data change occurred\.
 For example, you can backtrack a DB cluster three hours and then backtrack forward in time one hour\.
 In this case, the backtrack time is two hours before the original time\.

 **Note**
-For information about restoring a DB cluster to a point in time, see [Overview of Backing Up and Restoring an Aurora DB Cluster](Aurora.Managing.Backups.md)\.
+For information about restoring a DB cluster to a point in time, see [Overview of backing up and restoring an Aurora DB cluster](Aurora.Managing.Backups.md)\.

-### Backtrack Window<a name="AuroraMySQL.Managing.Backtrack.Overview.BacktrackWindow"></a>
+### Backtrack window<a name="AuroraMySQL.Managing.Backtrack.Overview.BacktrackWindow"></a>

 With backtracking, there is a target backtrack window and an actual backtrack window:
 + The *target backtrack window* is the amount of time you want to be able to backtrack your DB cluster\.
 When you enable backtracking, you specify a *target backtrack window*\.
 For example, you might specify a target backtrack window of 24 hours if you want to be able to backtrack the DB cluster one day\.